taurushq-io/private-CMTAT-aztec/README.md

 ### Modules

-Abstract contracts do not exist in Aztec Noir, so the modules are separated in the form of interfaces and implementations.
-Inheritance also does not exist, which means that every function that can or should be called by a user needs to be exposed in the main contract.
+Aztec Noir uses Rust-like modularity, which means that there is no Solidity-like abstract contract and inheritance.
+Instead, we use separated modules in the form of interfaces and implementations.
+Every function that can or should be called by a user needs to be exposed in the main contract.
 Consequently, not everything can be displaced from the main contract (e.g., `mint`, `burn`, and `transfer` are all in the main contract), and most functions are exposed there.
-There are 34 functions in the main contract.

-#### Authorisation module (access control) - public
+#### Authorisation module (access control) - Public Context

 - This module is used by other modules and by the `mint` and `burn` functions.
 - Modules only need to call the `only_role` function, which publicly verifies if an address has sufficient roles for the action; otherwise, it reverts.
 - The default role is the `DEFAULT_ADMIN_ROLE`, which can grant other roles.
 - **Implementation note**: This module's implementation is quite cumbersome, as in the main contract, an instance of this module is passed to each function call.
 This is because the object is unique, and we cannot pass it as a context (at least until a working implementation is found).

-#### Validation module - shared
+#### Validation module - Shared Context

 - This module is called only when performing transfers.
 - The `operateOnTransfer` function, used in a private context, is called by the transfer function.